mjbeswick/tacit-dom/README.md

 <div align="center">

-# ⚡ Domitor
+# ⚡ Thorix

-> A React-like library with reactive signals and computed values for building dynamic web applications
+> A React-like library with reactive signals and computed values for building dynamic web applications—without the need for JSX.

 </div>